azlux/botamusique/README.md

     - Music in local folders (which can be uploaded through the web interface).
     - Youtube/Soundcloud URLs and playlists (everything supported by youtube-dl).
     - Radio stations from URL and http://www.radio-browser.info API.
 2. **Modern and powerful web remote control interface.** Powered by Flask.
-Which supports
+Which supports:
     - Playlist management.
     - Music library management, including uploading, browsing all files and edit tags, etc.
 3. **Powerful command system.** Commands and words the bot says are fully customizable.
 Support partial-match for commands.